 The Professional Doctoral Programs are conducted according to three trimesters per year.
 The Winter Trimester runs December-March, the Spring Trimester runs April-July, and the Fall Trimester runs August-November.

-Workshops are designed for main campus attendance (SYNC options by requests only, with certain preconditions).
+Workshops are designed for main campus attendance .
+Students are highly encouraged to attend all workshops in person at the New Orleans campus.
+However, all workshops are available via SNC/bluejeans.
 The Program Overview and Mid-Career Assessment Workshops are two days in length.
 The Project in Ministry Design Workshop is four days.
-Seminars are three days, scheduled in a variety of delivery formats: Main campus, extension centers, SYNC and special events.
+Seminars are three days, scheduled in a variety of delivery formats: Main campus, extension centers, SYNC/bluejeans, and special events.
 Periodically, Special Event seminars are offered in conjunction with a selected main campus or off-campus event (length of Special Event seminars may vary due to the event schedule).

 Each workshop and seminar will have advance assignments.
 Assignments are practical and ministry oriented, reflecting the practice of ministry in the respective field.
 The meetings are designed to be practical, ministry oriented, and interactive.
 All research writing during the student’s program, including the Project Report, must be prepared according to the latest edition of the program handbook approved by the faculty; A Manual for Writers of Term Papers, Theses, and Dissertations by Kate Turabian; and A Manual of Style (University of Chicago Press).

 Exceptions may be made for selected assignments in a particular seminar as directed by the professor(s).

 In most cases, course syllabi will be posted on the ProDoc website by the beginning of each trimester.
 Many assignments are often due before the seminar begins.
 Therefore, as soon as possible, the student should examine the syllabi and begin working on pre-seminar assignments.

 Workshops, Seminars, and Project in Ministry Requirements